 Department of Applied Engineering and Sciences Chair, Coordinator of the Graduate Information Technology Program and Associate Professor of Computer Science

-Sabin has a M.S. in Computer Science from the "Politehnica" University in Bucharest, Romania, and a M.S for Teachers in College Teaching and Ph.D. in Computer Science from University of New Hampshire.
+Dr. Sabin has an MS in Computer Science from “Politehnica” University in Bucharest, Romania, and an MS for Teachers in College Teaching and PhD in Computer Science from UNH.